domaine-hugh/JavaScript-project-in-Juno/README.md

 # JavaScript_projectInJuno
 This project is re uploaded on Sep 12, 2021 because my misusing git and my repository did not work properly.
 When I figured out how to fix it, I alreayd empty and reset this document.
 The cost of learning...
-My break timer is built during the second half of Aug (due on Aug 29) then I started working on my second project in Juno JavaScript course.
+My break timer is built during the second half of Aug (due on Aug 29) then I started working on my second project in Juno JavaScript course, it is about APIs.
 After some brainstorms and idea changes, I am building my weather network from this weekend.

 ____________________________________________________________________________________________________________________________________________